-Funding for social entrepreneurship varies from traditional entrepreneurship funding.
+Funding a social enterprise varies from traditional entrepreneurship funding.
 There are many models for traditional funding, all of which depend on your goals and what you’re trying to achieve.

 In traditional entrepreneurship, there are two tracks to growth.
-For a lifestyle business, you’ll likely be self-funding the operations – possibly taking out a bank loan or bootstrapping your business to get off the ground.
-A business that aims to scale dramatically usually needs outside investment, which is generally the case with startups that you see seeking venture capital.
+For a lifestyle business, you’ll likely be self-funding the operations.
+You might take out a bank loan or bootstrap your business to get it off the ground.
+A business that aims to scale dramatically usually needs outside investment.
+This is generally the case with startups you see seeking venture capital.

 Social Enterprise and Venture Capital